microsoft/PTVS/Python/Docs/py314-safe-attach-spec.md

-﻿Here’s a combined, summarized version of **Python 3.14 Debugging Support in PTVS** with the roadmap and current status integrated for clarity (updated after enabling managed safe attach by default):
+﻿Here’s a combined, summarized version of **Python 3.14 Debugging Support in PTVS** with the roadmap and current status integrated for clarity (updated after enabling managed safe attach by default, and after adding interpreter-walk inference + timing instrumentation):

 ---